 Yes.
 Although prices remain below £5,000 it’s becoming increasingly difficult to find clean examples with low mileage and a good history.
 The fact that there are fewer than 200 being driven on the road in the UK today suggests that you’ll have a task on your hands!

 It’s a bit of a gamble this one.
-The Ford faithful certainly don’t admire these cars as much as other fast Fords, but it’s quite amazing that you can pick up a car this rare for such a low price.
+The Ford faithful certainly don’t admire these cars as much as other fast Fords, but these days the ST200 is a very rare car.

-If you’re after a potential future classic on a tight budget we’d certainly recommend you take a look at the ST200, it’s caught our attention and we think that in a few years’ time it will be on the radar of other investors too.
+If you’re after a potential future classic on a tight budget we’d recommend you take a look at the ST200, it’s caught our attention and we can only imagine valuations will continue creeping up from here.
 A very affordable, usable, and exciting car to own.